flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

 ### Usage

 - Default Baro:
-    - User can set which baro setting he wants to have as a default: inHg, hPA or Auto (depends on the airport where the aircraft spawned).
+    - User can set which baro setting is wanted as a default: inHg, hPA or Auto (depends on the airport where the aircraft spawned).
 - Sync MSFS Flight Plan:
     - User can set if and how the flight plan synchronization between the simulator and the aircraft should work.
     - The options are: